manymoments/manymoments.github.io/_posts/2019-08-06-byzantine-agreement-needs-quadratic-messages.markdown

   <img src="/uploads/dr-world1.png" width="256" title="DR world 1">
 </p>

-The adversary corrupts a set $V$ of $f/2$ nodes that does not include the designated sender.
+In World 1, the adversary corrupts a set $V$ of $f/2$ nodes that does not include the designated sender.
 Suppose $U$ denotes the remaining nodes.
 All parties in $V$ behave like honest nodes except (i) they ignore the first $f/2$ messages sent to them, and (ii) they do not send messages to each other.
 Suppose the honest designated sender has input 0.
 Then, for validity to hold, all honest nodes must output 0.

 **World 2:**